nrpastrian/nrpastrian.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
-I'm a PhD student in Economics at [University of Pittsburgh](https://www.econ.pitt.edu/).
+I'm a PhD candidate in Economics at [University of Pittsburgh](https://www.econ.pitt.edu/).
 I'm a microeconomic theorist working on mechanism design, industrial organization and political economy.
 My research focus on problems with asymmetric information and boundedly rational agents.

 I hold a BA and an MA in Economics from [Pontificia Universidad Catolica de Chile](https://economia.uc.cl/).